This quick install guide will allow you to create and email a custom document in 4 basic steps:

 Document Category: Chose a category from the picklist.
 Templates can be grouped together so that a user can browse templates by using a category picklist.
 If needed, you can later customize this picklist.

-Related to Type: You must pick an object from the picklist.
+Related to Type: Pick an object from the picklist.
 This is the base or primary object this template will use.
-If needed, you can customize this list with your custom objects.
+If needed, you can customize this list with your custom objects (Required)

-Output Format: Pick an output format .
-To support the same document in multiple formats, simply clone the template with a different Format field value.
+Template Format: Pick an output format.
+To support the same document in multiple formats, simply clone the template with a different "Format" field value (Required)

-Available for Use: Check this box.
-Once checked, this template is visible for new document creation.
+Available for Use: Keep this box checked (it is checked by default).
+This ensures that the template is visible for new document creation.

-Note.
-On newer versions of S-Docs, the "Auto-create Attachment" checkbox can be found in the "Document Options" tab of the template editor.
-On older versions, this checkbox will appear on the S-Docs Template record detail page, as in the screenshot below.
+Auto Create Attachment: On newer versions of S-Docs, this checkbox is found under the "Document Options" tab of the template editor.
+On older versions, this appears in the S-Docs template record.

 NOTE: The S-Docs install package contains sample page layouts for both the Opportunity and the Account objects.
 If you decide to use these, you will not need to create the S-Docs button or related lists in this step.
 You can simply assign these layouts to your group.
 Alternatively, you can use these layouts as a reference when modifying your own page layouts.